top of page

 BIOGRAPHY

-She has performed and had her music displayed in venues all over the world including Curzon Cinemas, La Cinemateque Paris, Samizdat Eastern European Film Festival, Institut Français, National Centre of Cinema of Armenia, Vigevano, The Arnolfini, The Canyon Flats Video Wall Nevada and The Harrison Arts Centre.
-She is currently studying a Masters in Composition at Oxford University where she will be working with the Castilian Quartet and BBC choirs performing concerts at Christ Church, Jacqueline du Pre, Hollywell Music Hall and more of Oxford's world renowned venues next year.
+She has performed and had her music displayed in international venues including Curzon Cinemas, La Cinemateque Paris, Samizdat Eastern European Film Festival, Institut Français, National Centre of Cinema of Armenia, Vigevano, The Arnolfini, MAO (Modern Art Oxford), The Canyon Flats Video Wall Nevada and The Harrison Arts Centre.
+She recently finished studying a Masters in Composition at The University of Oxford under Professor Martyn Harry where she will be working with the Castilian Quartet, Oxford Philharmonic Orchestra and BBC choirs whilst performing concerts at Christ Church, Jacqueline du Pre, Hollywell Music Hall and more of Oxford's renowned venues.
 She has won multiple awards including prizes at The International Music Festival in Blackheath, Ealing Music Festival and The Vigevano Soundscape Competition.
 She is signed by the label EMI and Motus Music and has composed music for BBC, ITV and Paramount Pictures.
+In addition, IFMCA and Cinematic Sound Radio have interviewed Juliet in collaboration with Debbie Wiseman and Rachel Portman to unveil the problems surrounding gender discrimination and to counter inequality by promoting female artists.

 Contact Me